bouezleonardo/ascii-graphics-engine/README.md

 ASCII Graphics Engine

 ## Description
-An ASCII graphics engine that mimics the style of OpenGL.
+An ASCII graphics engine.
 It is very simple, as it is intended to be used to render simple scenes in the terminal using ASCII characters.
 There is no paralallel computing and everything is done on the CPU.

 ## Features
 - Translation